Hajj & International Travel Guides

 Hajj Travel Guide

-CAIR’s International Travel Guide contains general travel information that every citizen should be aware of when travelling.
-The guide focuses especially on security checkpoints and situations where a traveler might be detained and questioned, and offers tips as well as a list of rights that you have as a citizen.
+CAIR’s General Travel Guide contains general information for any Muslim traveler – whether citizen, resident, or visa-holder.
+The guide focuses especially on security checkpoints and situations where a traveler might be detained and questioned and offers tips as well as a list of rights that you have.
+Download General Travel Guide (PDF)

 Travel Advisory